alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 <img src="/images/2019/tint_sampler_with_wcag.png" style="width: 691px;">

-For those images, it usually picks a sensible tint -- enough contrast, a colour that comes from the original image, and somewhat visually interesting.
+It usually picks a sensible tint -- enough contrast, a colour that comes from the original image, and somewhat visually interesting.
 It doesn't always pick the "best" colour (or at least, what I'd have picked), but the combination of WCAG contrast ratio and minimising the lightness difference means it never picks something bad.
 The colours it selects are never visually jarring.